wolfdale229/wolfdale229.github.io/log/LOG2.md

 ## Day 2 : 16-07-2020

 **Today's Progress** : Learning about data collection processes, how the size relates to the models accuracy.

+## Day 3 : 17-07-2020

+**Today's Progress** : End-to-End project of the california housing data set

+## Day 4 : 18-07-2020

+**Today's Progress** : still working on the End-to-End project of the california housing data set